Pool Pump Troubleshooting: Fix Common Problems

 - Motor rewinding: Rarely cost-effective; replacement is almost always cheaper

-- Underground plumbing leak: Requires excavation; not a DIY repair in most cases
+- Underground plumbing leak: Requires excavation.
+Not a DIY repair usually

 - Any leak near motor electrical connections: Water + electrical connections = electrician, not pool DIY